 Can a Retinal Detachment Heal on Its Own?

-Left untreated, retinal detachment gets worse and can lead to permanent vision loss.
+No. Left untreated, retinal detachment worsens and can lead to permanent vision loss.

 Retinal detachment must be treated by a medical professional and requires surgery to correct.
 This is the only way to reattach the retina so it can receive the blood supply it needs to remain healthy.